-Chicago Theft attorney, James Dimeas, has spent the past 25 years handling Theft cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Chicago Theft attorney, James Dimeas, has spent the past 29-plus years handling Theft cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Chicago Theft lawyer, James Dimeas, knows that there are many different ways that you can be charged with a Theft in Illinois.
-Many times, when people are charged with a Theft offense they do not realize the potential long-term implications of having something like that appear on their criminal record.
-They don't realize that they need to talk to an experienced Chicago criminal defense theft lawyer, like James Dimeas, as soon as possible so that they can take the steps necessary to protect their future.
+Many times, when people are charged with a Theft offense they do not realize the potential long-term implications of having a Theft criminal charge appear on their criminal record.
+Many people don't realize that they need to talk to an experienced criminal defense Theft lawyer, like James Dimeas, as soon as possible so that they can take all the steps necessary to protect their future.

 The most common Theft charges in Chicago, Cook County, DuPage County, Kane County, and Lake County are: